How to work out corporation tax

 Corporation tax is a type of tax that businesses and companies pay on their profits.
 It is calculated on the net profit or taxable income generated by a business during a specific accounting period.

-See also How to style a christmas jumper
+See also How to sue a company

 Profit calculation